 Why do research as an undergraduate?

 Students who do scientific research as undergraduates say it changes their lives.
 They get to be discoverers of scientific information rather than consumers.
 It makes them more competitive when applying to graduate and professional schools.
 But most of all, they join the ranks of scientists, seekers of knowledge following a centuries-old intellectual tradition.
+You can view some past student projects at UNI Scholarworks.

 What kind of research should you do?